SammySamer/Embedded-Project-Task-Scheduler/README.md

  The first project for CSCE course Embedded Systems, it involves utilizing the Renode system to simulate the F407VE STM32 microcontroller to program a Task Scheduling program.

 # Code Run Through
+--Please note that for every txt file included, it'll include a runnable code to copy and paste into main.c to run, and they all include screenshots
+ (same filename as the txt files but in png format) of the output.

  0) There are 2 Structs:
   a) Task: that involves int delay, int priority and void (*fncName)(void) to store the required task details.
   b) Queue: that involves int currSize, int maxSize and an array of struct Task.